 DISCUSSION

 In this study, we characterize functional dispersal in the soft tick Ornithodoros maritimus at a small spatial scale, among nests within a colony of yellow-legged gulls, using capture-mark-recapture data.
-Inter-nest dispersal rates of ticks were very low overall, indicating a low tendency for O. maritimus to move among nests and confirming a strongly endophilous lifestyle in this tick species.
+Estimated inter-nest dispersal rates of ticks were very low overall, indicating a low tendency for O. maritimus to move among nests and confirming a strongly endophilous lifestyle in this tick species.

-Few studies to date have attempted to measure arthropod movements using CMR data, largely due to the difficulty in marking and recapturing individuals.
+Few studies to date have attempted to measure arthropod movements using CMR modeling, largely due to the difficulty in marking and recapturing individuals (but see Carroll et al., 1991).
 Here, we focused on a short time period when ticks could be followed with a low probably of losing their marks (over a few weeks during the host breeding season).
 Given the relatively large size of the ticks (about 4 mm ; Dupraz et al., 2016), we were also able to place multiple marks that enabled us to directly follow the capture history of each individual.
-Using this data, we found a recapture rate of 24%.
+Using this data, we observed a recapture rate of 24%.
 Compared to past studies, this rate is high for an arthropod model (Cianci et al., 2013), providing us with enough data to estimate demographic parameters.
+Other studies that followed marked ticks found similar recapture rates in adult female ticks, including in one soft tick, Ornithodoros moubata (25%) (Carroll et al. 1991; Daniels et al., 2000; Eads and Smith, 1983; McCall et al. 2007), suggesting that this approach may work well in these arthropods.
 According to the selected model from the model 2 analysis, which considered only adult ticks, the detection probability of O. maritimus seems to depend on tick sex; there was a significantly lower detection probability for male ticks (about 0.245 for males compared to about 0.374 for females).
 This difference could either be due to the smaller body size of male ticks, or to behavioral differences between the sexes.
 In the latter case, making clear predictions about behavior and detection are not obvious because there are several reasons that the time spent in the nest may differ between the sexes, depending, for example, on where females lay eggs and where copulation takes place; these elements are unknown for this tick species.
 Surprisingly, the detection probability of soft ticks also seemed to depend on nest success, with higher detection in failed nests.
 However, again this may be due to behavior, where engorged ticks leave the nest area to moult or lay eggs.
-Detailed behavioral studies are thus now required to test these hypotheses.
+Detailed behavioral studies are now required to test these hypotheses.

 As no one model taking into account tick life stage was selected (see model 1 results), we did not estimate detection probabilities for nymphal ticks.
-However, the overall lower proportion of recaptured nymphs (~ 24%) compared to recaptured adults (~ 76%) could result in less robust statistical tests.
-Seemingly lower detection rates of nymphs in comparison to adult ticks could be due simply to size differences or to the loss of the mark during successive nymphal moults which may occur within the time frame of the study (González-Moraga et al., 2018); detailed life tables for O. maritimus are still lacking.
-Developing an internal marking method to follow adult and nymph ticks over a longer period would be particularly interesting for this study system.
-However, for now, such a method remains difficult to apply if we want to follow marked individuals over several recapture events.
+Although one of the five top models suggested a potential effect of life stage on detection, the observed proportion of global recaptures for nymphs (22.1%) and adults (24.4%) was similar.
+This suggests that detection may not differ strongly between two life stages and mark loss due to nymphal moults may not occur within the studied period.
+However, the overall lower proportion of followed nymphs (~ 24%) compared to adults (~ 76%) could have lowered our ability to detect an effect.